cantab/unicode_titlecase/README.md

 [![Code Climate](https://codeclimate.com/github/cantab/unicode_titlecase.png)](https://codeclimate.com/github/cantab/unicode_titlecase)
 [![Build Status](https://travis-ci.org/cantab/unicode_titlecase.png?branch=master)](https://travis-ci.org/cantab/unicode_titlecase)

-A set of methods added onto the String class to allow easy title casing of strings with Unicode text.
+Gem to enable easy title casing of strings containing Unicode text.

+## Introduction
+This gem patches the String class to provide a unicode_titlecase method, which returns a string that is 'title cased': the first letter in each significant word is in capitals with the rest in lowercase.

 ## Features

-* handles Unicode text
+* handles text containing Unicode characters
-* specify words that should always be left capitalised
+* handles words that should always be left capitalised (e.g., 'HIV')
-* specify words that should always be left in lower case
+* handles words that should always be left in lower case (e.g., 'to')

 ## Installation